San Ignacio, Belize...

 What words might one use to describe San Ignacio, Belize?
 Hotel, resort, Maya ruins, ATM, rivers, vacation or perhaps super fricking awesome?
 Some might even say expensive and dirty.
 Most would agree that rum and pirates should be on the list one way or another, but for many, San Ignacio Belize isn't really a place that can be summed up so simply.
 It's a place where time itself doesn't even fully apply.
 You could be a 75 year old cabbie who is still driving, or someone that didn't have any plans of staying and just forgot to leave...
 3 years later.
 What ever it is though, it's well worth seeing.

-Aside from sitting around and drinking rum, you might want to check out some of the more movement-required activities.
+So aside from sitting around and drinking rum, you might want to check out some of the more movement-required activities in addition to the line dancing.
 First on the list would have to be ATM, then Caracol and Pine Ridge, you've also got a nice mix of tubing, horseback riding and Maya ruins to stomp around.

 If you are looking for some place to sleep there are a hand full of full service resorts, but the real beauty is in the lodges.
 They come in all shapes and sizes, and they are always unique.
 In the San Ignacio proper, you can find some good hotels, but make sure that if you are looking for something quiet you aren't too close to Burns Ave.